aanon4/BLEMP/README.md

 2. A bluetooth beacon.
 This allows appropriate client software to know its location in relation to sensors.
 3. The bluetooth mesh network.
 The temperature readings are sent through the mesh so any node can report the temperature of any other node.
+4. Time synchronization to keep all the nodes on the same global time - think NTP for your mesh network.